matty271828/deployments/README.md

 - **Authentication**: Centralized auth service running on Cloudflare Workers
 - **Infrastructure**: Managed via Terraform and GitHub Actions

-## Authentication Service

-The platform includes a centralized authentication service built with:
-- **Framework**: Lucia Auth running on a Cloudflare Worker
-- **Database**: D1 SQL database for user management and sessions
-- **Routing**: Each project's auth requests are automatically routed to their respective database

 ```
 ┌──────────────────────────────────────────────────────────┐
 │                  Cloudflare Infrastructure               │